rezafaizarahman/portfolio/src/works/colearn.md

 <div class="col-start-3 col-end-9">

-Apart from Foundation, we build the Core UI components such as Avatar, Tag, Button, Form, and Alert.
-As the app continues to grow, we also create some new components as templates, such as Top Bar, Bottom Bar, and Feedback.
+In addition to Foundation, we construct Core UI components such as Avatar, Tag, Button, Form and Alert.
+As the app expands, we also develop new components as templates, such as Top Bar, Bottom Bar and Feedback.

-By creating the design system, we want to make it easier for everything.
-Starting from designers themselves, engineers, and most students who use it.
+By creating the design system, we want to make it easier for everyone.
+Starting from designers themselves, engineers, and users.

 <div class="col-start-2 col-end-10">
 {% figure 'component-1', 'Screenshot CoLearn Design System', '' %}